Anatta336/webgl-lunch/readme.md

 The static files are served through nginx.
 Which is also run as a systemd service.

-The hashed password for accessing "presenter mode" is stored in `/etc/environment` as `SOCKET_PRESENTER_PASSWORD_HASHED`.
-See `sockets/server.js` for reference to how that's generated through `crypto.pbkdf2Sync`.
-The plaintext password isn't stored anywhere.
-If you forget it, you'll need to generate a new hash and update the environment variable on the server.
+The password for accessing "presenter mode" is stored in `/etc/environment` as `SOCKET_PRESENTER_PASSWORD`.

 ## Plan
 ### Universal